 Treatment for opioid addiction has changed surprisingly little since the inception of modern drug and alcohol rehabilitation.
 Like most drugs that aren’t alcohol, the only solution to treating addiction has been to apply the twelve steps of Alcoholics Anonymous.
 And along with alcoholism, drug addiction was initially viewed as a moral shortcoming.
 Opioid addiction may have even more stigma due to its extensively controversial history and ability to ruin lives fastidiously.
 The term “junkie” came about from such stigma and, sadly, is still used today to describe people who use heroin and other opioids.

 Only recently have we begun to see drastic changes in the way opioid addiction is treated.
 This is likely due to both technological and medical advances and an urgency driven by the raging opioid epidemic.
 Some responses have drawn criticism as being desperate or extreme, such as drug replacement therapy and other harm reduction methods.
-Yet, given the unprecedented rate of drug overdose, prevailing practices have been aimed at preventing life loss rather than rehabilitating the individual to a completely drug-free state.
+Yet, given the unprecedented rate of a drug overdose, prevailing practices have been aimed at preventing life loss rather than rehabilitating the individual to a completely drug-free state.

 The use of medications like Suboxone and Methadone comprise the core of Medication-Assisted Therapy.

 This form of treatment for opioid addiction presupposes that the individual cannot remain abstinent once becoming addicted to opioids.
 So, it aims to end the cycle of addictive behavior that surrounds drug use and makes it safe.
 Suboxone and Methadone are both opioid drugs themselves but have unique properties that cause them to have a longer duration and block the effects of other opioids like heroin.
 The person has been prescribed these drugs as medications, and they take them daily to maintain the levels of opioids in their system.
 The goal is to help the person return to a semblance of normalcy, allowing them to hold a job and function where they otherwise couldn't while always pursuing illicit opioids.

 A less controversial approach to utilizing these medications is for the process of medical detoxification.